-CHAPTER TWELVE SAFE HOUSEKEEPING PRACTICES
+CHAPTER THIRTEEN SAFE HOUSEKEEPING PRACTICES

-Welcome to Chapter 12 Safe Housekeeping Practices.
+Slide 1 Welcome to Chapter 13 Safe Housekeeping Practices.

-In this Chapter we will discuss:
+Slide 2 In this Chapter we will discuss:

-- An overview of housekeeping
+An overview of housekeeping

-- That good housekeeping is an effective fire prevention strategy
+That good housekeeping is an effective fire prevention strategy

-- Housekeeping issues on the exterior of the building
+Housekeeping issues on the exterior of the building

-- Blocked or obstructed access
+Blocked or obstructed access

-- Obstructions to fire protection equipment
+Obstructions to fire protection equipment

-- Protection of flammable liquid and gas equipment
+Protection of flammable liquid and gas equipment

-- Fire exposure threats
+Fire exposure threats

-- Wildland interface.
+Wildland interface.

-Then we will move on to interior housekeeping and discuss:
+Slide 3 Then we will move on to interior housekeeping and discuss:

-- Spontaneous ignition and Oil waste, towels and rags
+Spontaneous ignition and Oil waste, towels, and rags

-- Dust and lint accumulations
+Dust and lint accumulations

-- Mechanical equipment
+Mechanical equipment

-- Combustible material storage
+Combustible material storage

-- High piled combustible storage
+High piled combustible storage

-- Trash and recycling issues
+Trash and recycling issues

-- Packing and shipping materials
+Packing and shipping materials

-- Flammable and combustible liquids
+Flammable and combustible liquids

-- Painting, coating, finishing and lubricants
+Painting, coating, finishing and lubricants

-- Obstructions to fire protection equipment
+Obstructions to fire protection equipment

-- Kitchen cooking hoods, exhaust ducts, and equipment
+Kitchen cooking hoods, exhaust ducts, and equipment

-- Compressed gas cylinders
+Compressed gas cylinders

-- Correction of housekeeping issues
+Correction of housekeeping issues

-And we will conclude this Chapter with the need for Fire Safety Plans and control of smoking.
+And we will conclude this Chapter with the need for Fire Safety Plans and

+control of smoking.

-One of the most effective tools a First Responder Inspector has is a straightforward approach to good housekeeping.
+Slide 4 One of the most effective tools a fire inspector has is a straightforward

+approach to good housekeeping.
 You will discover that it is not necessary to have years of experience to recognize and correct poor housekeeping issues.

-By simply using common-sense and following safe housekeeping practices, you can educate the building owner or occupant to the benefits of safe housekeeping.
-These benefits include reduced fire risk, safer working conditions, and increased productivity which can all be motivating factors for the building owner.
+By simply using common-sense and following safe housekeeping practices, you

+can educate the building owner or occupant to the benefits of safe

+housekeeping.
+These benefits include reduced fire risk, safer working

+conditions, and increased productivity which can all be motivating factors for

+the building owner.

+the banding owner.

 Over the course of your career, by educating building owners and occupants, you will see a reduction of housekeeping problems, reduced fire risk, and safer buildings not only for the occupants, but also to any responding fire suppression crews.

 When you encounter occupancies that have poor housekeeping practices, be mindful of other fire and life safety deficiencies.
 Poor housekeeping practices can be a telltale sign that other fire safety deficiencies are likely.
 Effective housekeeping can help control or eliminate potential hazards.
 If the sight of garbage, debris, clutter, and spills is accepted as normal, then other more serious hazards may be taken for granted.